Welcome Janelle Hanchett of Renegade Mothering, our newest regular contributor to Mom Without a Filter!

 “Do you think a young girl can play in this skirt?”

 And we talk about Barbie.
 We talk about the objectification of women.
-We talk about the media’s depiction of the perfect female body, personality, and we talk about how it’s absolute drivel, how a mindless woman is apparently the best kind of woman, and how emaciation is the new “hot.”
+We talk about the media’s depiction of the perfect female body and personality, and we talk about how it’s absolute drivel, how a mindless woman is apparently the best kind of woman, and how emaciation is the new “hot.”

 We talk about idiotic females in movies who toss their hair and run out of burning buildings in stilettos, screaming desperately for their man to save them.
 Save your own damn self, I’ll say.